 “India, with the highest burden of TB globally, represents a fitting backdrop for launching Unitaid’s latest investments in the global response to end TB,” said Robert Matiru, director of programmes at Unitaid.
 “By attacking TB from multiple angles, these innovations are a promising, holistic response to the pressing need for new tools in this ancient fight”.

 - BENEFIT Kids: Led by Stellenbosch University in South Africa, the three-year, US$ 18.9 million project will increase access to quality-assured medicines for multidrug-resistant TB that are adapted for children.

 “Children have been largely neglected to date in the global response to MDR-TB and they deserve better.
-We are excited that, through Unitaid’s investment in this innovative project, Stellenbosch University and its partners can contribute to reduced morbidity and mortality in children by improving access to better, more child-friendly MDR-TB treatment and prevention,” said the project lead, Prof. Anthony Garcia-Prats from the Desmond Tutu TB Centre, Stellenbosch University and the University of Wisconsin-Madison.
+We are excited that, through Unitaid’s investment in this innovative project, Stellenbosch University and its partners can contribute to reduced morbidity and mortality in children by improving access to better, more child-friendly MDR-TB treatment and prevention,” said Prof. Anthony Garcia-Prats project leader with the Desmond Tutu TB Centre, Stellenbosch University and the University of Wisconsin-Madison.